WestbrookT/pypros/Readme.md

 `python pypros.py file1 file2 fileN`

-Note: the filename for ex.pyp would just be ex, the script will add the file endings
+Note: the filename for ex.pyp would just be ex, the script will add the file endings, or it can be ex.pyp and the output file will be ex.css

 Flags:
     -w, sets the program to run until interrupted and watches the files passed to it